bigchaindb/BEPs/10/benchmark_tcp_pipeline.md

 * Memory: 15GB
 * OS: Ubuntu 18.04 LTS

+For the following graphs, we use the coloring scheme:
+* Blue
+  * KV-store integrated with Tendermint (no TCP pipeline)
+  * Logging enabled
+* Red
+  * KV-store integrated with Tendermint (no TCP pipeline)
+  * Logging disabled
+* Yellow
+  * KV-store remote from Tendermint (yes TCP pipeline)
+  * Logging enabled
+* Green
+  * KV-store remote from Tendermint (yes TCP pipeline)
+  * Logging disabled

 Examining the data collected, we can see a few patterns.

 ###### Transactions per Second / Duration